10-Undecenoic Acid (Undecylenic Acid)

 Frequently asked questions about 10-Undecenoic Acid (Undecylenic Acid)

-10-Undecenoic Acid (Undecylenic Acid) is studied for topical antifungal support (fda cat i), anti-candida mechanism in laboratory studies, adjunct to skin and nail care routines.
+10-Undecenoic Acid is researched primarily for Anti-Inflammatory, Hair, Skin & Nails, and Gut Health.
 Undecylenic acid and its calcium salt are FDA Category I OTC antifungals for athlete's foot, jock itch, and ringworm, with regulatory recognition of their efficacy in these topical indications.

-Reported potential side effects may include: Topical: occasional skin irritation, redness, or burning at application site.
+For most healthy adults, 10-Undecenoic Acid is well tolerated at studied doses.
+Reported effects can include: Topical: occasional skin irritation, redness, or burning at application site.
 Oral: GI symptoms (nausea, heartburn, loose stools) are commonly reported in clinical practice with oral capsules; clinical safety data are limited.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+10-Undecenoic Acid is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Topical antifungals — generally compatible; avoid layering multiple irritating topicals on the same area.
+Possible interactions include: Topical antifungals — generally compatible; avoid layering multiple irritating topicals on the same area.
 Systemic azole antifungals (fluconazole, itraconazole) — coordinate use with prescribing clinician; theoretical additive antifungal effect.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(2 citations)